Updated as of February 11, 2022

 Thank you for visiting the Universal Service Administrative Company (USAC) website.
-USAC is the independent, not-for-profit corporation that administers the federal Universal Service Fund (USF) and the four universal service programs under the oversight of the Federal Communications Commission (FCC).
-Below is information on USAC’s Privacy Notice, Rights under the Privacy Act of 1974, and USACs Website Policy.
+USAC is the independent, not-for-profit corporation that administers under the oversight of the Federal Communications Commission (FCC) the federal Universal Service Fund (USF) and the four universal service programs, as well as the Congressional Response Programs.
+In response to the COVID-19 pandemic, Congress created the Congressional Response Programs to help people stay connected, and the FCC designated USAC to administer these three programs.
+Below is information on USAC’s Privacy Notice, Rights under the Privacy Act of 1974, and USAC’s Website Policy.

 USAC Privacy Notice

 This Privacy Notice describes the practices of USAC (USAC, we, or us) with respect to personal information we collect through our website.
 USAC is committed to protecting the privacy and security of its visitors to this website and of any personal information that we collect during your visit.
-Except as described below, USAC does not collect personal information from or about you when you visit our website.
+Except as described below, USAC does not collect personally identifiable information (PII) from or about you when you visit our website.
 USAC may update this Privacy Notice from time to time and without notice.
-If the Privacy Notice is updated, the last modified date of the policies is reflected in the upper right hand corner of this page.
+If the Privacy Notice is updated, the last modified date of the policies is reflected in the upper right-hand corner of this page.

-By “personal information”, we mean information that can be used to identify you and also information that, when combined with other information from or about you, can be used to identify you.
-Examples of personal information include your name, physical address, email address, telephone number, social security number and other government identifiers, unique identifiers for the devices you use to access this website, and user identification (ID) and password for any accounts you create with USAC.
-USAC may also collect personal information through the FCC forms that are used to administer the Universal Service Fund (USF) and the universal service programs, or through questions submitted through USAC’s website.
+By PII, we mean information that can be used to identify you and also information that, when combined with other information from or about you, can be used to identify you.
+Examples of PII include your name, physical address, email address, telephone number, social security number and other government identifiers, unique identifiers for the devices you use to access this website, and user identification (ID) and password for any accounts you create with USAC.
+USAC may also collect PII through the FCC forms that are used to administer the Universal Service Fund (USF), the universal service programs, and other programs as directed by the FCC, or through questions submitted through USAC’s website.

 Except for the automated collection activities described below, website visitors do NOT have to provide information when searching, retrieving, downloading, or otherwise accessing and using the USAC website.

-If you have questions about this Privacy Notice or about our collection and handling of your personal information, please contact USAC’s Director of Privacy at firstname.lastname@example.org.
+If you have questions about this Privacy Notice or about our collection and handling of your personal information, please contact USAC’s Privacy Officer at email@example.com.

 USAC may obtain information directly from you in a number of ways, such as: